How to Install & Use Mouse Toggle for Android TV

 Assuming you do, click OK to continue.

-Once the service is enabled, exit out of the Settings menu and go back to your Android TV home screen.
+Once the service is enabled, exit the Settings menu and return to your Android TV home screen.

 How to Use Mouse Toggle on Android TV [NVIDIA Shield]

-Now that we’ve got Mouse Toggle installed and the service enabled, let’s start using it!
+Now that we’ve installed Mouse Toggle and enabled the service, let’s start using it!

-As I mentioned earlier, this app works in the background, so it’ll be ready when you are.
+As I mentioned, this app works in the background, so it’ll be ready when you are.
 You’ll never need to open the app first.

-Mouse Toggle lets you toggle back and forth between normal remote mode and mouse mode using a specific combination of button.
+Mouse Toggle lets you toggle back and forth between normal remote mode and mouse mode using a specific combination of buttons.

 Image: fluxii.com